 Greed is the excessive desire for material possessions and wealth.
 Here are 3 examples of greed in literature and how each character was freed from greed.

-One of the deadly sins, gluttony is an excess intake of food, alcohol, or drugs.
-Gluttony is destructive, because it holds its victims in the spell of sensorial pleasure.
-Sadly, this spell prevents one from reaching higher levels of meaning and purpose in life.
+One of the seven deadly sins, gluttony is an excess intake of food, alcohol, or drugs, preventing one from reaching higher levels of meaning and purpose.

 Through a Catholic lens, does the diagnosis of Walker Percy, a 20th century southern fiction writer, still apply to the secular age of today’s world?